Welcome To Texas Endovascular Specialists

 We Are Committed to You

-Dr. Hardee and Dr. Fox are Vascular Interventional Radiologists, highly trained specialists in state-of-the-art non-surgical alternatives to treat a variety of common medical conditions, such as uterine fibroids, peripheral vascular disease, and varicose veins.
+Dr. Hardee, Dr. Fox, and Dr. Valenson are Vascular Interventional Radiologists, highly trained specialists in state-of-the-art non-surgical alternatives to treat a variety of common medical conditions, such as uterine fibroids, peripheral vascular disease, and varicose veins.
 Together, these physicians have more than 30 years of experience in treating these common conditions.

 All of the state-of-the-art treatments they offer can be performed in their office, cause minimal discomfort, and require no general anesthesia (local only, when applicable) or pain medication.
 Texas Endovascular is the only practice in the area to offer transradial access through the wrist as well as access through the femoral artery in the groin.

-Dr. Fox and Dr. Hardee are committed to providing personalized care for each of their patients.
+Dr. Fox, Dr. Hardee, and Dr. Valenson are committed to providing personalized care for each of their patients.
 They will take time to educate you about your specific condition, thoroughly answer your questions, and discuss all your treatment options.
 Your concerns about your condition and treatment are important to us, and you will be an active participant in your own healthcare decisions at every step.

 Vein Treatment Specialists